 You may terminate our authority to act on your behalf with 14 days’ notice, or as otherwise agreed, without penalty.
 Notice of this termination must be given in writing and will take effect from the date of receipt.
 Termination is without prejudice to any transactions already initiated which will be completed according to these terms of business unless otherwise agreed in writing.
 You will be liable to pay for any transactions or adjustments effective prior to termination and we will be entitled to retain any and all brokerage payable in relation to policies placed by us prior to the date of termination.

 You are responsible for answering any questions honestly and to the best of your knowledge, ensuring that you provide the complete and accurate information which insurers require in connection with any proposal for insurance cover.
 This is particularly important before taking out a policy and also at renewal or if you make a mid-term amendment to your policy.

 If you are a commercial customer, you are also responsible for providing details of all material circumstances that you and your senior management know or ought to know or, failing that, sufficient information to put an insurer on notice to make further enquiries.

 If you fail to disclose required information or you misrepresent any fact which may influence the insurer’s decision to accept the risk or the terms they offer, this could invalidate the policy and mean that claims may not be paid.

 You must check all details on any proposal form or statement of fact and pay particular attention to any declaration you may be asked to sign.

 It is important that you read all insurance documents issued to you and ensure that you are aware of the cover, limits and other terms and conditions that apply.
-Particular attention should be paid to any warranties or conditions as failure to comply with them could affect your policy and any claim you make.
+Particular attention should be paid to any warranties or conditions precedent to cover as failure to comply with them could affect your policy and any claim you make.